AMERICAN LEGION RIDERS

 Section 5.
 Honorary Members shall be sponsored by a member in good standing and shall add something to the Chapter.
 Honorary Members shall need a majority vote for membership.

 Section 6.
-A current member in good standing who can no longer ride due to age, health, or other physical considerations, may continue to be eligible for Chapter membership even if their situation requires them to sell their motorcycle.
-This will require the member to apply for status as a Legacy Member and a vote of approval at a regular ALR NW Iowa Chapter 241 monthly meeting.
+A current member in good standing who can no longer ride may continue to be eligible for Chapter membership.
+This will require the member to apply for Legacy Member within 3 months and a vote at the next regular meeting of the NW Iowa Chapter of the American Legion Riders, Post 241.
 Legacy Members will be issued a Legacy Member rocker for their front left vest patch which will signify their long and faithful service to the Chapter.
 All other membership requirements will still apply.
 Current rules pertaining to spouses of members in good standing will apply to Legacy Members as well.

 ARTICLE V, OFFICERS